nilium/oaktree/README.md

 How kind of you to ask.
 OakTree is licensed under the WTFPL-2:

-               DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

     Copyright (C) 2012 Noel Cower <ncower@gmail.com>

-    Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION